 Demonstrating its own flexibility, Columbia recently redesigned its curriculum and divided courses into essential core and flexible core.
 Perhaps the most popular new option is the Master Class series, which focuses on a specific industry through real-time project work and involvement by key business leaders.
 Budding entrepreneurs are flocking to Launching New Ventures, which focuses on aggressive, effective fund-raising.
 One ground-breaking course is managerial negotiations, which applies behavioral science and game theory in coursework.
 Classes at Columbia’s other graduate schools are also available to MBA students, opening up over 4,000 courses campus wide.

 If you aim to be a globe-trotter, then you will welcome Columbia’s curriculum – which emphasizes the global nature of commerce.
 Your work on a case study at Columbia might have you traveling abroad to tease apart a problem or to gather critical information.
 Hundreds of students attend 24 affiliated business schools across the world as part of the Columbia’s exchange program, or they participate in one of Columbia’s language immersion programs.

 Phone: (212) 854 – 1961

-Columbia notifies applicants of the admissions decisions within 8 to 12 weeks of receipt of the completed application.
+Columbia notifies applicants of their admissions decisions several weeks after receiving the completed application.

 Average work experience (years): 5